Gunabhirambilla/Gunabhiram-portfolio/index.md

 **Tech Stack**: Snowflake, SQL, Excel

-- Standardized ROI models across products
+- Designed a standardized ROI framework across products:
+  - Intake completion vs visits
-- Tracked intake completion, scheduling adoption, reminders, and after-hours activity
+  - Self-scheduling adoption and after-hours bookings
+  - Reminder effectiveness and message delivery
-- Quantified time savings, productivity lift, and potential revenue impact
+- Modeled product usage data to quantify time savings, adoption, and potential revenue impact.
-- **Impact**: Critical support for renewals, pricing, and customer success.
+- **Impact**: Used in renewal and upsell conversations to show clear value by customer and product.

 ---